jfernand/jitsinator/README.md

 ## General layout

 This is a gradle build.
-The file ``build.gradle.kts`` defines a task called `dockerify` that downloads and unzips the latest jitsi-meet distribution (into the ```jitsi-meet``` folder.
+The file ``build.gradle.kts`` defines a task called `dockerize` that downloads and unzips the latest jitsi-meet distribution (into the ```jitsi-meet``` folder.
 It then copies the ```env.master``` file into that folder, as ```.env```.